timonweb/wagtail-non-admin-draftail/README.md

 # Non-admin Draftail

 Wagtail has an excellent WYSIWYG editor called Draftail.
 Unfortunately, the editor can be used only on admin pages.
-But what if you want non-admin users to be able to use it?
+But what if you want to use it on non-admin pages, like Django form view pages?

-That is where Non-admin Draftail comes to the rescue!
-This package provides a form widget that adds Draftail to a regular Django form that isn't a part of the admin interface.
-The only requirement is to have Wagtail installed.
+This is where Non-admin Draftail comes to the rescue!
+The package provides all the necessary magic to free Draftail from Wagtail admin and make it usable with a regular Django form that doesn't belong to the CMS admin interface.
+The only requirement is, of course, to have Wagtail installed.

 # Installation